Surgery to remove melanoma skin cancer

 Generally, this is a small operation.
 You usually have it as an outpatient, under local anaesthetic.
 This means you’re awake for the operation but have an injection to numb the area.

-The doctor will put in stitches or clips to close up the area where they remove the tissue.
+Your doctor uses stitches or clips to close the area where they remove the tissue.
 This can feel a little tight at first.
 But as it heals, the surrounding skin stretches and the tightness should ease.

-You might need to be asleep for the operation (have a general anaesthetic) if the doctor needs to:
+Some people might need to be asleep for the operation.
+This means you have a general anaesthetic Open a glossary item.
+You have this if your doctor needs to:

-• check your lymph nodes (sentinel node biopsy)
+• check your lymph nodes (sentinel lymph node biopsy)

 • remove a large area of skin or repair it with a skin graft or skin flap